MedVeriSeg: Teaching LISA-Like Medical Segmentation Models to Verify Query Validity Without Extra Training: Introduction

-More recently, several MLLM-based medical segmentation models \cite{tong2025medisee,huang2025towards_MedPLIB,huang2025medsegR,yan2025medreasoner,mediround} have further improved the model interactivity in medical image segmentation.
-In addition to supporting simple queries, they can also respond to implicit instructions, significantly enhancing efficiency in both clinical and medical education scenarios.
-These methods typically adopt a LISA-like structure.
-Specifically, an MLLM (\textit{e.g.}, LLaVA-Med \cite{llava-med}) is employed to reason over the medical image and the query, and then outputs a special token (\textit{e.g.}, [SEG]) to prompt the downstream segmentation decoder (\textit{e.g.}, MedSAM \cite{medsam_model}) to perform the segmentation task.
-Although the resulting segmentation performance is highly competitive under such a well-crafted design, they all suffer from a common limitation: when confronted with false instructions (\textit{i.e.}, cases in which the target object specified in the instruction is actually absent from the input medical image), the models are unable to refuse the request and instead still produce a hallucinated segmentation result.
-This limitation can have serious consequences in medical image segmentation because in medical education, hallucinated results may mislead students’ understanding of different anatomical or pathological entities in medical images; and in clinical practice, such results may directly lead to incorrect diagnoses.
-Therefore, addressing this issue not only enhances the practical utility of these methods, but also effectively reduces unnecessary downstream segmentation computations, thereby saving computational resources.
-Our initial attempt is to adopt a retraining-based strategy, \textit{i.e.}, introducing an appropriate number of negative samples into the training data set so that the model could learn to make such intelligent judgments.
+More recently, several MLLM-based medical segmentation models \cite{tong2025medisee,huang2025towards_MedPLIB,huang2025medsegR,yan2025medreasoner,tong2025mediround,nature-llm-seg} have further advanced model interactivity.
+In addition to handling simple textual queries, these models can interpret and respond to more complex instructions, thereby substantially improving their practicality and efficiency in clinical and medical education scenarios.
+From an architectural perspective, they commonly follow a LISA-like paradigm \cite{lisa}, in which an MLLM (\textit{e.g.}, LLaVA-Med \cite{llava-med} or LLaVA \cite{llava}) jointly reasons over the medical image and the input query, and then generates a special token (\textit{e.g.}, \texttt{[SEG]}) to activate a downstream segmentation decoder (\textit{e.g.}, MedSAM \cite{medsam_model} or SAM-Med2D \cite{sam-med-2d-model}) for mask prediction.
+Although the resulting segmentation performance is highly competitive under such a well-crafted architecture design, these medical segmentation models almost invariably suffer from a common limitation: when confronted with false instructions (\textit{i.e.}, cases in which the target object specified in the instruction is actually absent from the medical image), they fail to recognize that the request should be refused and instead still produce the \texttt{[SEG]} token, thereby performing hallucinated segmentation, as illustrated in Figure~\ref{fig:teaser}.
+This limitation can have serious consequences in medical image segmentation: in medical education, hallucinated outputs may distort students’ understanding of anatomical and pathological structures, while in clinical practice, they may contribute to misdiagnosis.
+Addressing this issue is therefore essential for improving the practical reliability of these methods, while also reducing unnecessary downstream segmentation computations and saving computational resources.
+Following prior general-domain work \cite{gsva_existing_work_general,liu2023gres_existing_work_general_2,glamm-cvpr2024,multi-round-seg}, our initial attempt is to adopt a retraining-based strategy, i.e., incorporating an appropriate number of negative samples into the training dataset to enable the model to learn such intelligent judgments.
 However, this strategy suffers from two major drawbacks: \textit{(1)} the cost of data reconstruction and model retraining is prohibitively high, and \textit{(2)} the model may overfit to the newly constructed training data, resulting in limited generalizability.
-Therefore, we raise the following question: can these LISA-like structures for medical image segmentation be endowed with the ability to reject false queries in a training-free manner, thereby avoiding hallucinated segmentation outputs?
+We also explore the use of existing open-source general MLLMs \cite{bai2023qwen,deepseek-janus} as a prior module to assess whether the entities mentioned in the segmentation query are present in medical images.
+However, the results remain unsatisfactory.
+This may be attributed to the limited ability of general MLLMs to perceive fine-grained visual cues in medical images, as well as the unreliability of direct qualitative judgments in such complex reasoning tasks.
+Therefore, we raise the following question: \textit{Can we leverage the structural characteristics of LISA-like medical image segmentation models to develop a lightweight yet reliable verification framework that enables false-query rejection without additional training, thereby mitigating hallucinated segmentation?}